SAP-archive/btp-extend-workflow-cai-msteams/Part3-SuccessFactors/README.md

 5.3 From the **Receiver** dropdown, please select SFSF (if dropdown is enabled) and select the Adapter Type **SuccessFactors**.

-Please be aware, that there might be multiple Adapter Type instances called **SuccessFactors**!
-If this case, please repeat the steps for all available **SuccessFactors** Adapter Type instances.
+**Important**: Please be aware, that there might be multiple Adapter Type instances called **SuccessFactors** (as seen in the screenshot)!
+If this is the case, please go through all available instances and check if the relevant configuration (see next step) has been updated automatically.
+If not, please adjust the other instances manually.

 ![SFSF](./images/sfsf035.png)

 5.4 In the provided sample integration flows, a dummy value has been set for the **Address** and **Credential Name** field.
 Please replace these values with your customer specific **SAP SuccessFactors API endpoint** and the **name** of your **credential configuration**, which you noted down in step 4.

-Once you've set the respective field values for **all SFSF Adapter Types**, redeploy the Integration Flow to your tenant.
+Once you've set the respective field values for **all SFSF Adapter Types**, first **Save** and then **Deploy** the Integration Flow to your SAP Cloud Integration tenant.
+When deploying the **CAI Create Leave Request** Integration Flow, please also check your **Mail** configuration once again (you have done the configuration in Part 2 of this tutorial).

 ![SFSF](./images/sfsf030.png)